 After attending the workshop at PIGMENT, guests can have lunch at WHAT CAFE located along the canal in Tennoz Isle.
 It will be a time to enjoy a relaxing moment while looking at the artworks displayed in the gallery and the canal overlooking Tokyo Bay.

 As an option, you can choose a discount ticket to see WHAT MUSEUM, which is located right next to the PIGMENT TOKYO.
 It would be a wonderful experience for you to spend time surrounded by art to fulfill your soul.
 Since autumn is the season for enjoying art in Japan, this will probably be a great event for this year.

-For more information about the previous event, click the link below for the FEATURES article.
+For more information about the previous event, check out the following article.

 Now, I would like to introduce you more to the "Creating Crayons Workshop" at PIGMENT TOKYO.

 Many people probably think crayons are “just for kids'' or perhaps they remind you of your childhood.
 However, crayons can be used to paint beautifully and can easily create layers of colors.